 In the late 1890s and early 1900s, May Baily’s was one of the better known bordellos in the wildly infamous red-light district known as Storyville.
 Today, May Baily’s Place serves as the hotel bar at the Dauphine Orleans Hotel, where guests and employees have reported hauntings and sightings.
-Reports over the years indicate that there is perchance more than one ghost that lingers inside the bar.
 One spirit is believed to be that of a Creole soldier, perhaps a patron of the former bordello, who wanders through the courtyard wearing a military uniform.
 Larry Montz, Ph.D, parapsychologist and founder of the International Society For Paranormal Research, conducted an investigation at the hotel and reported several spirits, among them a soldier, general, or other high-ranking officer, wearing a dark uniform that could have been from the Civil War or War of 1812.
 Another entity is a female, who seems very whimsical and a bit disturbed; guests have reported catching a lightning-fast glimpse of her dancing across the courtyard.
-It’s believed that she might have been employed by the bordello and eventually became an alcoholic.
-If you like haunted hotels, check out these top haunted houses in America.
+These are 15 of the best haunted houses in America.

 Nestled in the Blue Ridge Mountains, The Omni Grove Park Inn seems to have a guest who doesn’t want to leave.
 There have been reported sightings of a young woman in Victorian dress surrounded by a pink mist—she has lovingly been named “The Pink Lady.”
 Believed to be the ghost of a young woman that stayed at the Inn in the 1920s, rumor has it that The Pink Lady still haunts the Palm Court where she fell to her death.
 For modern-day guests who can’t spot the famous pink mist, the Inn serves up a delicious Pink Lady cocktail at the Great Hall Bar.
-Looking for more of a chill?
-These ghost stories from the most haunted places in the world will terrify you.
+Here are 10 true ghost stories from around the world.